internet4000/find/readme.md

   javascript running in the browser, so it is easy to host anywhere for free, and instance for your usage.
 It is the best for privacy, so you're sure of where your search queries are going.
-To learn more about this, go to the `Host your own instance` paragraph in the `Customize` section bellow.
+To learn more about this, go to the `Host your own instance` header
 - use an instance hosted by someone else; this is the version proposed here, hosted from this repository to Netlify.